-Property Description ecp.endpoint.amqpApiEnabled = true ecp.endpoint.sendHandler[0].beanName=amqpApiSendHandler ecp.endpoint.sendHandler[0].typeName= You MUST ADD these properties, otherwise messages cannot be sent from ECP to EDX. spring.profiles.active= ecp-nonha ECP will run in non-HA mode ecp.directory.client.synchronization.directorySynchronizationInterval=30 ecp.directory.client.statistics.directorySynchronizationInterval=15 ecp.directory.client.synchronization.messagePathSynchronizationInterval=45 You may have changed them according to Unicorn Guide, but this is a better setup for our network.
+Property Description ecp.endpoint.amqpApiEnabled = true ecp.endpoint.sendHandler[0].beanName=amqpApiSendHandler ecp.endpoint.sendHandler[0].typeName= You MUST ADD these properties, otherwise messages cannot be sent from ECP to EDX. spring.profiles.active= ecp-nonha ECP will run in non-HA mode ecp.directory.client.synchronization.directorySynchronization Interval=30 ecp.directory.client.statistics.directorySynchronizationInter val=15 ecp.directory.client.synchronization.messagePathSynchronizati onInterval=45 You may have changed them according to Unicorn Guide, but this is a better setup for our network.
 Use this one.
-With this setup each type of synchronization with the Component Directory will run on different second (15, 30 and 45) in every minute. internalBroker.host=127.0.0.1 internalBroker.amqp.port=5672 internalBroker.useAuthentication=false # Parameters below are not necessary, unless These settings define how ECPs broker will make itself available to EDX and assumes you install EDX on the same host as ECP.
-If you install EDX on another host, set host-property to '0.0.0.0'. useAuthentication=true internalBroker.keystore.location=\${dataDirectory}/authKey store.jks internalBroker.keystore.password=password internalBroker.keystore.authAlias=ecp_module_auth internalBroker.auth.user=endpoint internalBroker.auth.password=password If you want to change from using AMQP to AMQPS between EDX and ECP, then set useAuthentication=true.
-Furthermore, note that the authKeystore.jks must be available in EDX-setup ("ecpBroker"-properties in edx.properties) to allow EDX to trust ECP.
-Also note that ECP will itself log on to this broker using the auth-user/password parameters.
-These parameters must match a user found in users.properties (which differs from ecpusers.properties).
-With default values this should be ok and no changed is needed. ecp.endpoint.connectivityCheckAttemptTimeout=6000 ecp.endpoint.connectivityCheckAttemptsCount=10 These are optional settings to allow for 60s (6s10) timeout on a connectivity-check.
-The default is 30s.
-See chapter 13.2 for more info. ecp.db.compressionJobEnabled=false ecp.db.messageCompressionJobEnabled=false Compression may work, but not if you have a lot of traffic.
+With this setup each type of synchronization with the Component Directory will run on different second (15, 30 and 45) in every minute. ecp.endpoint.connectivityCheckAttemptTimeout=6000 ecp.endpoint.connectivityCheckAttemptsCount=10 These are optional settings to allow for 60s (6s10) timeout on a connectivity-check.
+The default is 10s.
+See chapter 14.1 for more info. ecp.db.compressionJobEnabled=false ecp.db.messageCompressionJobEnabled=false The database may grow large, thus a regular compression job is wanted.
+But the job can lead to problems in a high-traffic endpoint, since it will conflict will on-going logging to the database.
 Since compression is not strictly necessary, it's better to turn off completely.
-It's possible to run compression safe manually, when the endpoint is stopped.
+It's possible to run compression safe manually, when the endpoint is stopped. ecp.csrf.secret=password management.endpoint.health.show-details=ALWAYS endpoints.prometheus.sensitive=false management.endpoints.web.exposure.include=info,health,readine ss,prometheus The csrf-secret is used to generate CSRf-tokens when logging in to ECP GUI.
+Should perhaps not be 'password' The next block are properties related to monitoring.

-management.endpoint.health.show-details=ALWAYS spring.activemq.user=\${internalBroker.auth.user} spring.activemq.password=\${internalBroker.auth.password} endpoints.prometheus.sensitive=false management.endpoints.web.exposure.include=info,health,rea diness, prometheus ecp.messagebox.retentionPeriod=604800000

-This a host of properties related to monitoring.
 You can read about them in ECP AG.
-With this setup you will get all possible monitoring turned on, and you can access the following URLs: /ECP MODULE/actuator/prometheus /ECP MODULE/actuator/info / ECP MODULE/actuator/health / ECP_MODULE/actuator/readiness
+With this setup you will get all possible monitoring turned on, and you can access the following URLs: /ECP_MODULE/actuator/prometheus /ECP_MODULE/actuator/info / ECP_MODULE/actuator/health / ECP_MODULE/actuator/readiness internalBroker.parameters=jms.prefetchPolicy.queuePrefetch=10 Change prefetch limit from 1000 to 10.
+Prefetch will cause messages to stick to a consumer, and if that consumer gets "stuck", the messages can be lost.